lasersell/lasersell-sdk/README.md

 ## Strategy options

 The stream supports four exit conditions.
-At least one must be enabled:
+At least one must be enabled.
+See the [Strategy Configuration guide](https://docs.lasersell.io/api/stream/strategy-configuration) for full details and a trailing stop walkthrough.

 | Condition | Field | Description |
 |-----------|-------|-------------|